BjornFJohansson/pygenome/README.rst

 pygenome
 ========

-Pygenome provide a module for acessing the Saccharomyces cerevisiae genome programatically from Python.
+Pygenome provide a module for accessing the Saccharomyces cerevisiae genome from Python.
 Genes, promoters, terminators and intergenic sequences are available by systematic names (like YPR080w) or by standard name.
 DNA sequences are returned as Biopython SeqRecord objects.
 Biopython, percache and appdirs are required for installation.